Call for Art | RI250

 - We will also be collecting stories from the community to include in the Nuestras Raíces Latino Oral History Community Archives.

-- Must commit to monthly oral history gathering sessions (March–July 2026)Includes story-collecting during July 4–5, 2026
+- Must commit to monthly oral history workshops and interviewing sessions (March–July 2026)Includes story-collecting during July 4–5, 2026

 - Stipends provided